Incentivizing Honesty among Competitors in Collaborative Learning and Optimization

 The conclusion that no Nash equilibria exist in the mean estimation game described in \ref{sec:special_case} is rather intuitive, since all participants have an incentive to send as modified an update as possible, therefore damaging the other players' estimates.
 In practice, however, attacking in an unbounded manner, that is, sending updates very far from the true mean, may not be plausible.
 Indeed, if most players send their true mean, one expects the variance of the estimates that the server receives to be of order $\mathcal{O}\left(\frac{\sigma^2}{n}+\sigma_\star^2\right)$.
-Therefore, players might in practice be reluctant to send estimates that are further than $\mathrm{A}\sqrt{\frac{\sigma^2}{n}+\sigma_\star^2}$ away from there true local mean, for some constant $\mathrm{A}$.\\ \\ We therefore consider the same game as before, in the case when an upper bound $\mathrm{A}$ on the parameters $\alpha^i$ is given.
-Denote the resulting set of attack strategies by $\mathscr{A}^{m}_{\mathrm{A}}$.
-Since $\mathscr{A}^{m}_{\mathrm{A}} \subset \mathscr{A}^{m}$, Theorem \ref{thm:main} holds for the joint set of strategies $(\mathscr{A}^{m}_{\mathrm{A}}\times \mathscr{D}^{w})$.
-Then we have the following \begin{corollary} In the setup of Theorem \ref{thm:main}, if the set of available strategies is $\mathscr{A}^{m}_{\mathrm{A}} \times \mathscr{D}^w$ for some constant $\mathrm{A} > 0$, the only Nash equilibria of the game with $b^i(x^i)=0$ fixed for all players $i$ are the strategy profiles for which:
+Therefore, players might in practice be reluctant to send estimates that are further than $\mathrm{A}\sqrt{\frac{\sigma^2}{n}+\sigma_\star^2}$ away from their true local mean, for some constant $\mathrm{A}$.\\ \\ We therefore consider the same game as before, in the case when the parameters $\alpha^i$ are bounded by $A$.
+Denote the resulting set of attack strategies by $\mathscr{A}_{\mathrm{A}}$.
+Since $\mathscr{A}_{\mathrm{A}} \subset \mathscr{A}$, Theorem \ref{thm:main} holds for the joint set of strategies $(\mathscr{A}_{\mathrm{A}}\times \mathscr{D})^N$.
+Then we have the following \begin{corollary} In the setup of Theorem \ref{thm:main}, if the set of available strategies is $\mathscr{A}_{\mathrm{A}} \times \mathscr{D}$ for some constant $\mathrm{A} > 0$, the only Nash equilibria of the game with $b^i(x^i)=0$ fixed for all players $i$ are the strategy profiles for which:

 Furthermore, at each of these equilibria the value of mean squared error of the estimate of each player $i$ is \end{corollary}